shubham1172/gokv/README.md

 # gokv
 Key-value store in Go

-# Functional goals

-- Store arbitrary key-value pairs
+# What is it?

-- APIs for CRUD
+- Gokv is a key-value store with REST APIs for adding/deleting/fetching key-value pairs
-- Idempotent PUT/DELETE
-- Persistent (Failure resilient)
-    - Transactional logs
-        - Seq no, Event type, key, value
+- All requests are idempotent
+- Gokv is failure resilient.
+It uses transaction logs to store add & delete events and rollbacks each time it starts
+  - Supports file based and db based transaction logging
+- Gokv is configurable using a config file or environment variables

 # HTTP endpoints